Guys, Here's How to Feel and Act More Confident

 Usually, you’ll boil it down to an unshakeable sense of self that naturally flows to composure and confidence.

-Confidence for Men Tip 3: Talk to yourself
+Confidence for Men Tip 3:

-Yes, really.
+Yes, really!
 In addition to the back fly’s you’re going to start doing at the gym, use mirrors to your advantage in more mental ways.

 Look yourself square in the eye (in private, ideally) and say, “I am worthy of [insert desired feeling here].”